chauff/cse1500-web-transcripts/_lectures/node2.md

 - the order of the middleware components is switched, i.e. we first add `app.use(delimiter)` and then `app.use(logger)`;
 - in one or both of the middleware components the `next()` call is removed.

-You will observe different behaviours of the application that make clear how the middleware components interact with each other and how they should be used in an Express application.
+You will observe different behaviors of the application that make clear how the middleware components interact with each other and how they should be used in an Express application.

 In the example above we did not actually sent an HTTP response back, but you know how to write such a code snippet yourself.
 Up to this point, none of our routes had contained `next` for a simple reason: all our routes ended with an HTTP response being sent and this completes the request-response cycle; in this case there is no need for a `next()` call.

-### :bangbang: Authorisation component example
+### :bangbang: Authorization component example

-In the [node-component-ex](https://github.com/chauff/demo-code/tree/master/node-component-ex) example application, we add an authorisation component to a simple wishlist application back-end: only clients with the **correct username and password** (i.e. authorised users) should be able to receive their wishlist when requesting it.
+In the [node-component-ex](https://github.com/chauff/demo-code/tree/master/node-component-ex) example application, we add an authorization component to a simple wishlist application back-end: only clients with the **correct username and password** (i.e. authorized users) should be able to receive their wishlist when requesting it.
 We achieve this by adding a middleware component that is activated for every single HTTP request and determines:

 - whether the HTTP request contains an authorization header (if not, access is denied);
 - and whether the provided username and password combination is the correct one.